As pandemic spread pain and panic, congressman chased profit - WTMJ

 Malinowski said his broker handles all of his trading decisions and he does not speak to the firm about specific transactions.
 His office provided a statement from the firm, Gagnon Securities, stating that it made trades “without Congressman Malinowski’s input or prior knowledge.”

 He also said he was in the process of setting up a blind trust to hold his financial portfolio, which he will have no control over.
-And he said other members of Congress should do the same.
+He said other members of Congress should do the same.

 Painter noted that Malinowski had ultimate control over his account when the trades were made, a fact the congressman acknowledged.